God reaches into the fire to pull some out. He does not push anyone in.

 Election is rescue.
 God chooses sinners who deserve condemnation, intervenes, regenerates, gives faith, overcomes resistance.
 Salvation is wholly His doing.

 Preterition is permission.
 God passes by sinners, leaving them to what they have already chosen.
-He does not create their sin or force their rejection, and the condemnation is always tied to it: "because he has not believed" (John 3:18), "the wages of sin" (Romans 6:23).
+He does not create their sin or force their rejection, and the condemnation is always tied to it: "because they have not believed" (John 3:18), "the wages of sin" (Romans 6:23).

 One is undeserved mercy.
 The other is deserved justice.
 God reaches into the fire to pull some out.
 He does not push anyone in.
 The fire was already burning — and we were already in it.